- What are Media Reserves?

 All films are added to your Cougar Courses to allow students to view films either on or off campus.

 I completed the form.
 What else is there to do?

-Personal copies must be brought to the Media Library to add to your shell.
+Personal copies must be brought to the Media Library to add to your container.
 Media must always be put on Reserves for it to be eligible for placing on Video on Demand.

 How will I know that the links have been added?

-When the films have been encoded and the process completed, you will see a link titled "Films" in the very first section of your Cougar Courses.
+When the films have been encoded and the process completed, you will see a link titled "Films" in the very first section of your Cougar Course container.